qubic/qubic-hackathon/README.md

 - Multi-signature wallets
 - Trading mechanisms

-#### CLI IDE
-For interacting with deployed contracts, you can use the online [CLI IDE](https://qubicdev.com/) which offers:
-- Execute Qubic CLI commands directly from the browser
-- Save and manage code files for your projects
-- AI assistance for generating optimal commands and troubleshooting

-If you prefer to run the CLI code locally, you can do so by following the instructions on the [Qubic CLI GitHub](https://github.com/qubic/qubic-cli).
-For Mac OS Silicon chips, use the branch [2024-12-18-port-aarch64](https://github.com/qubic/qubic-cli/tree/2024-12-18-port-aarch64).

-These CLI commands are used to call and test the smart contract (SC), and the AI can help create the commands using the online IDE.
+For interacting with deployed contracts, use the local Qubic CLI by following the instructions on the [Qubic CLI GitHub](https://github.com/qubic/qubic-cli).
+The CLI works with all systems and these commands are used to call and test smart contracts.

 ### Qubic CLI Commands Reference

+#### Installation and Setup
+Install the Qubic CLI from the [Qubic CLI repository](https://github.com/qubic/qubic-cli).
+The CLI works with all systems.

+#### Essential CLI Commands
-Here are some essential CLI commands you can use need:
+Here are some essential CLI commands you can use:

 - `./qubic-cli -help`: Prints the help message with all available commands
 - `./qubic-cli -nodeip <IPv4_ADDRESS>`: Specifies the IP address of the target node